 In addition to speaking about the various departments, functions and ICTs the BL&P uses, a short demonstration was given as to some of the devices in use in the company’s IT department.
-Within the scope of the IT department, many technicians have to grasp the intricacies of the many types of cables, connections, mechanical monitoring devices and the types of wires and tools for handing them, as well as various software management and manipulation skills in order to facilitate daily operations, smoothly.
+Within the scope of the IT department, many technicians have to grasp the intricacies of the many types of cables, connections, mechanical monitoring devices and the types of wires and tools for handling them, as well as various software management and manipulation skills in order to facilities daily operations, smoothly.
 Virtualization was one such software management tool used.

 Within the concept of information technology, virtualization consists of creating a representation of something, rather than a physical one3.
 Therefore, using virtualization, we can represent real world systems to a variety of effects.
 Using virtualization one can create environments that simulate existing environments and then test or monitor systems without removing or affecting real world physical systems.
 Through virtualization it is possible to run multiple operating systems on a single hardware device.
 This allows for agility, flexibility and scalability while creating cost savings since it reduces downtime, increases productivity and enables business continuity.